 (in which Carmen survives, or even kills Don José in self-defense), and many companies pair the opera with presentations or panels that discuss gender, bias, and violence.

 Fast forward to the present day, and more recent reviews applaud productions that take a direction more consistent with modern attitudes towards women.
-One reviewer writes of Seattle Opera's 2019 production:
+Read what reviewers had to say about productions by Seattle Opera (2019) and the Canadian